Memory Efficient Neural Processes via Constant Memory Attention Block: Related Work

 \section{Related Work}

+Meta-learning has two learning phases (inner/task and outer/meta).
+In this work, we consider Neural Processes (NPs), a member of the model-based (or black-box) meta-learning family.
+Model-based/black-box methods' perform their inner learning phase via a forward pass through a model, often a neural network.
+Several architectures have been proposed for the inner learning phase such as convolutional networks~\citep{mishra2018simple}, recurrent networks~\citep{zintgraf2021varibad}, attention~\citep{feng2023latent}, and hypernetworks~\citep{chen2022transformers}.
+For an in-depth overview of the meta-learning literature, we refer the reader to the following meta-learning survey~\citep{hospedales2022meta}.

-NPs have used various methods to encode the context dataset.
-For example, CNPs~\citep{garnelo2018conditional} encode the context set via a deep sets encoder, ConvCNPs~\citep{gordon2019convolutional} use convolutions to build in translational equivariance.
+NPs have been applied to a wide range of applications which include sequence data~\citep{singh2019sequential, willi2019recurrent}, modelling stochastic physics fields~\citep{holderrieth2021equivariant}, robotics~\citep{chen2022meta, li2022category}, event prediction~\citep{bae2023meta}, and climate modeling~\citep{vaughan2021convolutional}.
+In doing so, there have been several methods proposed for encoding the context dataset.
+For example, CNPs~\citep{garnelo2018conditional} encode the context set via a deep sets encoder~\citep{zaheer2017deep}, NPs~\citep{garnelo2018neural} propose to encode functional stochasticity via a latent variable.
+ConvCNPs~\citep{gordon2019convolutional} use convolutions to build in translational equivariance.
+ANPs~\citep{kim2019attentive}, LBANPs~\citep{feng2023latent}, and TNPs~\citep{nguyen2022transformer} use various kinds of attention.
 Recent work~\citep{bruinsma2023autoregressive} builds on CNPs and ConvCNPs by proposing to make them autoregressive at deployment.
-ANPs~\citep{kim2019attentive}, LBANPs~\citep{feng2023latent}, and TNPs~\citep{nguyen2022transformer} use various kinds of attention to tackle underfitting.
-NP~\citep{garnelo2018neural} proposes to encode functional stochasticity in a latent variable.
-NPs have found a wide-range of applications which include and are not limited to Temporal Point Processes~\citep{bae2023meta}, sequence data~\citep{singh2019sequential, willi2019recurrent}, modelling stochastic physics fields~\citep{holderrieth2021equivariant}, robotics~\citep{chen2022meta, li2022category}, and climate modeling~\citep{vaughan2021convolutional}.
-For an in-depth overview, we refer the reader to the recent survey work~\citep{jha2022neural} on Neural Processes and their applications.
+For an in-depth overview of NPs, we refer the reader to the recent survey work~\citep{jha2022neural}.